Marker Logo

 this page online

-from this marker); Co.
+(a few steps from this marker); Thomas Edwin Greenfield Ransom (a few steps from this marker); Co.
 B. 1st Reg.
 Ill.
 L't Artillery. (within shouting distance of this marker); Soldiers & Sailors Monument (within shouting distance of this marker); Rosehill Cemetery Entrance (within shouting distance of this marker); Frances E. Willard (within shouting distance of this marker); Chicago Board of Trade Battery (within shouting distance of this marker).
 Touch for a list and map of all markers in Chicago.

 George B. Armstrong Marker image.
 Click for full size.

-Photographed By Bernard Fisher, March 9, 2015
+Photographed by Bernard Fisher, March 9, 2015

 2. George B. Armstrong Marker